-3 Support and advice
+2 Support and advice

-3.1 Support within your School
+2.1 Support within your School

 The School Helpdesk is there to help you with any questions or concerns you might have about your studies.
+It is situated in Wolfson 118.
+Opening hours are 10:00m to 4:00pm.
+The Helpdesk is staffed throughout these opening hours.
+You can call in person during opening hours, ring 01784 276884 or email

+LSE -school@rhul.ac.uk.
 Depending on your query, the Helpdesk will answer your questions then and there, put you in touch with a colleague who can help, or find out the answer and get back to you.
+If you wish, you may also talk to them in private and they will make sure you receive the support you require.